AnyChart/docs.anychart.com/Working_with_Data/Supported_Data_Formats.md

 [Using Data Sets](./Using_Data_Sets)

 ###XML
-XML format is useful if you prefer the declarative style for chart configurations.
+XML format is your choice if you prefer the declarative style for chart configurations.
-Also, all previous versions of AnyChart were XML-based, so this way of setting data may be what you got used to.
+Also, all previous versions of AnyChart were XML-based, so this way of setting data may be the one you've got used to.
-We still recommend everyone to use JavaScript API, but you can stick with the XML format – it just has a little bit less perfect performance and is less flexible in terms of customization.
+XML format has a little bit less perfect performance and is not as flexible in terms of customization as JS API.
 ```
 // create an XML string
 var xmlString = '<xml>' +